lowRISC/opentitan/hw/ip/otbn/doc/dv_plan/index.md

 Tests can be run with [`dvsim.py`]({{< relref "hw/dv/tools/README.md" >}}).
 The link gives details of the tool's features and command line arguments.
-To run a basic sanity test, go to the top of the repository and run:
+To run a basic smoke test, go to the top of the repository and run:
 ```console
 $ util/dvsim/dvsim.py hw/ip/otbn/dv/uvm/otbn_sim_cfg.hjson -i otbn_single
 ```